-Offerors must provide comprehensive narrative statements that set out the methodology they intend to employ and illustrate how the methodology will serve to accomplish the work and meet the state's project schedule for each service they are proposing on.
+Offerors must provide comprehensive narrative statements that set out the methodology they intend to employ and illustrate how the methodology will serve to accomplish the work and meet the state's project schedule.

-SPECIAL NOTE: The offeror shall not disclose their costs in this Submittal Form.
-This Submittal Form cannot exceed the page limit (as described in Section 4.02).
+The offeror shall not disclose their costs in this Submittal Form.
+Submission forms shall not exceed the page limit (as described in Section 4.02).